 We believe passionately in giving the children ownership of their learning.
 We support our children in becoming ‘aspirational’ – encouraging them to aim higher than they believed was possible – in order to make the most of their learning opportunities.
 We explicitly teach and encourage good learning behaviours.

 As a school with a Church Foundation, we also have a whole school approach to our core values which are rooted within the Christian traditions.
 These shape our termly Collective Worship themes, but also provide a focus for children and adults across the term as we seek to develop our spiritual and moral awareness and understanding.

-Yearly overviews can be downloaded below, however more detailed curriculum outlines are sent each half term and can be found on your child’s class pages.
+Yearly overviews are published in the table below.
+More detailed curriculum outlines are sent home each term and can be found on your child’s class pages.
 Parents/carers are welcome to speak to the Headteacher, class teachers or subject leaders if they would like more detailed information.

 English is taught through the Pie Corbett “Talk for Writing” approach which we believe has demonstrably improved fluency and vocabulary.
 If you want to learn more about this approach, the best person to explain it is Pie himself!
 His website clearly explains the three phases of imitation, innovation and invention(independent application); and is well worth a visit.
 Pre-school also embrace story telling; and a collaborative project in 2013 saw us winning an “Outstanding Practice” award for Early Years.